SumoLogic/sumologic-documentation/docs/observability/kubernetes/collection-setup.md

 This page provides an overview of the collection process for Kubernetes environments.

-Sumo Logic collects logs, events, metrics, and security data with the [Sumo Logic Distribution for OpenTelemetry Collector](https://github.com/SumoLogic/sumologic-otel-collector), Prometheus, and Falco.
-These collectors are all open source collectors that are maintained by the Cloud Native Computing Foundation (CNCF).
+Sumo Logic collects logs, events, metrics, and security data using the [Sumo Logic Distribution for OpenTelemetry Collector](https://github.com/SumoLogic/sumologic-otel-collector) and Falco, both of which are open source collectors.
 The collected data streams through the OpenTelemetry pipelines for metadata enrichment.
-Sumo Logic tags the container, pod, node, and cluster, as well as identifying the service, namespace, and deployment.
+Sumo Logic then tags the container, pod, node, and cluster, as well as identifying the service, namespace, and deployment.

 ![K8s.png](/img/kubernetes/K8s-architecture.png)